shoshievass/reopenmappingproject/README.md

 Contact rates mean for a focal individual, the expected number of contact with a target individual at each contact level.
 Each observation is for a focal age (age_i), focal industry (naics_i), target age (age_j), target industry (naics_j), and contact level (contactlvl), with the following variables

-num_people: number of people in each focal age and industry type
+	num_people: number of people in each focal age and industry type;

-num_contact_per_person_day: the expected number of contact with people in each target age and industry type
+	num_contact_per_person_day: the expected number of contact with people in each target age and industry type;
 	contact_time_min_per_person_day: the expected number of contact weighted by duration in minutes, which we use to define contact rates in our main analysis.

 Age cohort largely follows CDC age group definition with more cohorts for the elder population.
 Industry cohort is based on NAICS 2 digit code.